 To help with savings, I started using Digit.com, which took out a percentage of the money in my bank account based on my balance and spending habits.
 Digit automatically saved money for me, and because Digit was not directly tied to my online bank, Capital One, I didn’t remove that money until I really needed it.

-But after I started using YouNeedABudget, I quickly realized that I no longer needed Mint and Digit.
+But after I started using YouNeedABudget, I quickly realized I no longer needed Mint and Digit.
 YouNeedABudget for the first time in my life taught me about the concept of the budget-to-zero method and how to effectively budget my money.

 What Is Budget-to-Zero?